 We have a little person at our house who loves apples but is notorious for taking a couple of bites and not finishing the apple, so for a test run we just did one tray of sliced apples.
 I have a cinnamon-sugar shaker that I like to use on my toast.
 My husband sprinkled some of that on the apples before drying them.
 Guess what—they were good!

 This week I am going to pick up some strawberries and will do a post in the next week or two with the how-to dehydrate details.
 In the meantime, I want to share some of the basics I have learned with you!

 There are lots of different food dehydrators available.
 First figure out what your needs are and what your budget is.
 That will help you choose one.
 Our dehydrator is Cabela’s 10 Tray Deluxe Dial Dehydrator.
 The controls on it are very simple and user-friendly.

 There are smaller and cheaper ones available if you don’t need something that big, but when I make jerky when I have wild game available, I am not going to want to do a zillion batches…that’s why we went for the big one.

 Did you know dehydrators can be used for more than just drying fruit and making jerky?
 You can also make fruit leather, dry herbs, and make crafts in it!
 I never would have thought of making crafts in it, but apparently it is great for drying out the dough!

 I dehydrated apples for my first attempt at food dehydrating.
 These are the tips that I followed from the book that came with my dehydrator:

-When slicing fruit, veggies, (or meat) to dehydrate, the slices should be as uniform in thickness as possible so that they dry evenly.
+When you are slicing fruit, veggies, (or meat) to dehydrate, the slices need to be as uniform in thickness as possible so that they will dry evenly.
 The slices should be about 3/8 inch thick and should not be placed so that they overlap or are too close together on the dehydrator trays to allow air circulation.
-You should leave at least 1/4 inch space around the food pieces.

 See you next time!